-Last year as we were walking down Hazratganj in Lucknow, Madhavi saw a sign which galvanised her into instant action: ‘Sari sale: up to 80% discount’.
+Last year, as we were walking down Hazratganj in Lucknow, Madhavi saw a sign which galvanized her into instant action: ‘Sari sale: up to 80% discount’.

 I followed her into the huge shop, almost the size of a mini football field.
 As soon as we entered, I saw a sea of shoppers of the female variety unleashing a virtual tsunami of physical and oral calisthenics.
 Like a parched soul heading for the oasis, Madhavi dashed to the counter behind which was emblazoned the legend: 80% discount.

 There was a virtual mountain of saris on the counter.
 The ladies were rummaging through the saris on three sides and on the fourth stood a hapless salesperson, who looked like the speaker of the Bihar assembly with the budget session in progress.

-After ten odd minutes of ‘scanning’ at a sari shop, Madhavi grabbed one sari and tugged.
+After ten-odd minutes of ‘scanning’ the saris, Madhavi grabbed one and tugged.
 The sari, like Hanuman’s tail in Mahabharata, remained ‘unmoved’.
-I whispered to Madhavi, “You see the bhabhiji in the scandalous pink outfit.
+I whispered to Madhavi, “You see the woman in the scandalous pink outfit.
 She is at the other end of the sari.”

 Madhavi looked at her competitor and hesitated for a second.
 I whispered again, this time with a profound sense of urgency, “Have you forgotten that your records in discus, javelin and shotput during your college days still stand unbroken?
 Are you going to allow your reputation to be mauled during a shopping spree?”

 Madhavi, a resolute look on her face, pulled with all her might and the result was instantaneous.
-Bhabhiji lost her balance, the sari regained 50% of its freedom and Madhavi had notched up yet another feat – snatching a sari from the grasp of a Bhabhi.
+The other woman lost her balance, the sari regained 50% of its freedom and Madhavi had notched up yet another feat – snatching a sari from the grasp of a competing buyer.